 Tightly shut eyes tried to squeeze memory from the muddled mists of her mind.
 A pink flush was growing in hollow cheeks from water and nourishment.
 “I’m trying, master.
 I’m trying so hard…”

-“It’s alright, Aeris,” he told her again, clinking the spoon against the bowl.
+“It’s alright little one,” he told her again, clinking the spoon on the bowl.
 “A kitchen is a place where food’s prepared and kept, though a pantry can help with the latter.
 I have one of those, too.”
 The smile was slight only curling one side of his lips.

 “I did, little one.”

-“Y-You…s-soiled your…p-perfect, powerful hands for a worthless s-slave?”
+“Y-You…s-soiled your…p-perfect hands for a worthless s-slave?”
 His skin was so warm and smooth as sea stone.
 Her quivering palms drank it in.
 Never ceasing, the heat soothed hers frail and cold.
 So wonderful she wanted to cry.

 Sephiroth offered another spoonful, but Aeris turned her head to the side.
 Stomach now full, dizziness descended, but she had to say, “I’m sorry, master.”

 “There’s nothing to apologize for, little one.
 I didn’t expect you to eat a full feast.”
 That smile returned to his perfect lips, as he Cetra’s parted confused.
 Then sighing, the general set the bowl back on the night stand beside.
 “You are not worthless, Aeris, and there was no ‘soiling.’
 I used my hands to make you dinner.”

 “M-May I see your hand, master?”